PhotoboothProject/photobooth/faq/faq.md

 `raspistill -n -o %s -q 100 -t 1 | echo Done`

-**"Success message for take picture":**

-`Done`

-Pi Camera works with these config changes (also works together with preview at countdown if enabled).
+Pi Camera works with these config change (also works together with preview at countdown if enabled).

 Raspistill / libcamera-still does not give any feedback after the picture was taken, workaround for that with "echo".